 The Salem witches are gone without a trace.

 My wish was granted during a trip to Boston.
 We rented a car for the weekend and drove to Salem, about half an hour’s drive.
-The ferry from Boston had stopped sailing for the season.
+It was late November and the ferry from Boston had stopped sailing for the season.

-In all honestly, Salem let me down.
+In all honesty, Salem let me down.
 I don’t know what I expected but it certainly wasn’t that.
 Main Street felt like Disneyland.
 Too “happy” and cheerful and shallow.
 There are lots of shops and “museums” that take advantage of the witch theme.
 It’s a tourist trap through and through.
 Some even jump on the Harry Potter wagon.
-Oh, and don’t le tme forget the fortune-tellers.
+Oh, and don’t let me forget the fortune-tellers.

-The neighbourhood adjacent to Salem Harbor is gorgeous with its 18th and 19th century homes.
+The neighbourhood adjacent to Salem Harbor is gorgeous with its 18th and 19th-century homes.
 This is where the famous House of the Seven Gables is located.
 This house, ca. 1668, belonged to Captain John Turner.
-The house’s claims to fame are its age ans tyle, Colonial Georgian, and the fact that it appears in a novel by Nathaniel Hawthorne called The House of the Seven Gables (1851.)
+The house’s claims to fame are its age and style, Colonial Georgian, and the fact that it appears in a novel by Nathaniel Hawthorne called The House of the Seven Gables (1851.)